 Nixie and Nimbo

 Our thoughts and actions affect how we feel.
 By changing distorted thinking and dysfunctional behavior, we can change our emotions.
-In Nixie and Nimbo we explore some tools children can use to control their anxiety rather than letting it control them.
+Nixie and Nimbo is a series of kindergarten learning videos where we explore tools children can use to control their anxiety rather than letting it control them.

 A New Adventure